graffou/agravic/README.md

     - Use in-process variables for intermediate calculations
     - Use clock-driven combinational processes for output assignments
     - The risc-V SoC example shows how to do this
 * For now, a single clock signal is supported.
-Though, gated clocks can be created, but only inside the hierarchy level where the main clock is created.
+Though, gated clocks can be created, check the gated clock example in peripherals.h.

 ## Requirements
 * A linux distribution, with a recent gcc ( > 7.4 ).